Hcltech Notes

 By the Year

-In 2023 there have been 0 vulnerabilities in Hcltech Notes .
-Last year Notes had 3 security vulnerabilities published.
-Right now, Notes is on track to have less security vulnerabilities in 2023 than it did last year.
+In 2024 there have been 0 vulnerabilities in Hcltech Notes .
+Notes did not have any published security vulnerabilities last year.

 It may take a day or so for new Notes vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.